whimc/Portals/README.md

-# Portals
+# WHIMC-Portals
-Plugin to create portals for player teleportation
+Create portals for player teleportation

 ## Building
 Build the source with Maven: